dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 To be Pre-Registered for the event you must have filled out the registration on the website and have paid before the deadlines.
 Grappling Experience has a Strict NO REFUND Policy.

-***PLEASE NOTE CALL IN PAYMENTS NEED TO CALL OUR OFFICE TO MAKE THE PAYMENTS VIA CREDIT CARD ( Grappling X Office hours 11:00 AM- 4:00 PM (951) 634-9635
+***PLEASE NOTE CALL IN PAYMENTS NEED TO CALL OUR OFFICE TO MAKE THE PAYMENTS VIA CREDIT CARD ( Grappling X Office hours 11-00 AM- 4-00 PM (951) 634-9635

-NOTE: Competitors DO NOT have to weigh in with your GI on
+NOTE- Competitors DO NOT have to weigh in with your GI on

 Weigh In’s

-ATTN: ADULT COMPETITORS
+ATTN- ADULT COMPETITORS

-If you are weighing in on Day Before and you don’t make the weight class that you Pre-Registered for we will move you into the weight class that you weigh in at.(Note: You will have to pay a $20 Re-Bracketing Fee's If you don't Make Weight.
+If you are weighing in on Day Before and you don’t make the weight class that you Pre-Registered for we will move you into the weight class that you weigh in at.(Note- You will have to pay a $20 Re-Bracketing Fee's If you don't Make Weight.
 2/26/2024 is the last chance to Make changes to your weigh division and not have to pay the $20 Re-Bracketing Fee'

 Adults If you are weighing in on  (Day Of the Event) and you DO NOT make weight you will NOT BE MOVED and you will be DQ.
 You will not compete and we DO NOT Give Refunds.

-Note: You will have to make the scratch weight for each weight class.
+Note- You will have to make the scratch weight for each weight class.
 For example, if you register for a weight class like 145.1-155 Lbs the MAX you can weigh is 155 Lbs to be in that weight class.
 We WILL NOT be giving a 1 lb weight allowance at this tournament.
 If you are weighing in on Saturday and you are late for the weigh in’s YOU WILL BE DISQUILFIED AND YOU WILL NOT BE REFUNDED YOUR COMPETITOR FEE‘S.